thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-recommendations-overview.md

 The Recommended By Your Apps row shows all recommendations from apps the user has currently installed (and opened at least once).
 Some top apps, like Netflix and HBO Go, get their own recommendations row all to themselves.
 But all other apps share space in the same "Recommended By Your Apps" row.

-## Why Send Recommendations

-Recommendations encourage users to engage with your app.
-By appearing on the Fire TV home screen, recommendations are visible within the user’s regular view.
-The recommendation cards entice users back into your app with minimal effort.

-To learn more about recommendations, see the [Recommendations Overview][fire-tv-recommendations-overview] in the Fire TV documentation.
-Recommendations in Fire TV use the standard Android [recommendations API](https://developer.android.com/training/tv/discovery/recommendations.html).
-You can also include addition information in your recommendations ([Amazon extras][fire-tv-recommendations-send-recommendations#amazon-enhancements]) that are specific to Amazon Fire TV.

 ## Two Types of Recommendations

-Fire App Builder has everything set up to send recommendations.
-You just have to include the recommendations information in your feed and configure some recipes in Fire App Builder to target your feed's recommendations elements.

-If your feed does not already contain recommendations information, you will need to add it.
-Each video in your feed will need a unique ID to work with the recommendations

 Fire App Builder has two types of recommendations:

 * **Global recommendations**: Sent when the app is started.
 See [Send Global Recommendations](fire-app-builder-global-recommendations) for more details.
 * **Related recommendations**: Sent when a specific video is watched.
 See [Send Related Recommendations](fire-app-builder-related-recommendations) for more details.

+If your feed does not already contain recommendations information, you will need to add this information.
+Each video in your feed will need a unique ID to work with the recommendations.

 {% include note.html content="Recommendations aren't the same as \"Related Content.\" Related content appears as cards under the video on the media playback screen and shows other videos in the same category.
 Recommendations and Related Content aren't related." %}